-Distributions of Available Cash to the General Partner.
-Available Cash will generally be distributed 98% to the Unitholders (including to the General Partner as holder of the Subordinated Units) and 2% to the General Partner, except that if distributions of Available Cash from Operating Surplus exceed the Target Distribution Levels (as defined below), the General Partner will receive a percentage of such excess distributions that will increase to up to approximately 50% of the excess distribution Policy."

-Other Payments.
-Following this offering, in general, the management and employees of Heritage who currently manage and operate the propane business and assets to be owned by the Partnership will continue to manage and operate the Partnership's business as officers and employees of the General Partner and its affiliates.
+Distributions of Available Cash Available Cash will generally be to the General Partner..... distributed 98% to the Unitholders (including to the General Partner as holder of the Subordinated Units) and 2% to the General Partner, except that if distributions of Available Cash from Operating Surplus exceed the Target Distribution Levels (as defined below), the General Partner will receive a percentage of such excess distributions that will increase to up to 50% of the excess distributions above the highest Target Distribution Level.
+See "Cash Distribution Policy."
+Other Payments to the General Following this offering, in general, the Partner..... management and employees of Heritage who currently manage and operate the propane business and assets to be owned by the Partnership will continue to manage and operate the Partnership's business as officers and employees of the General Partner and its affiliates.
 The General Partner will not receive any management fee or other compensation in connection with its management of the Partnership, but will be reimbursed at cost for all direct and indirect expenses incurred on behalf of the Partnership, including the costs of compensation and employee benefit plans described herein properly allocable to the Partnership (including the Restricted Unit Plan and Unit Purchase Plan described herein), and all other expenses necessary or appropriate to the conduct of business of, and allocable to, the Partnership.
 On a pro forma basis, an aggregate of approximately \$17.5 million of expenses (primarily wages and salaries) would have been reimbursed by the Partnership to the General Partner in fiscal 1995.